Primary

 Master the rack position first—the bell rests against your forearm with your elbow tucked against your body.
 As you press, rotate your arm so your palm faces forward at lockout.
 The rotation should happen smoothly throughout the press, not all at once.

-Want Kettlebell Press in your program?
+See where Kettlebell Press fits in your weekly plan

 Clean a kettlebell to the rack position.